 Josee Casati, Ph.D., C. Psych

 Dr. Casati’s academic career began at the University of Toronto, and she received her PhD from the University of Toronto Ontario Institute for Studies in Adult Education – Counselling.
-She completed her psychology internship at Centre for Addictions and Mental Health (CAMH) and supervised year at Surrey Place.
+She completed her psychology residency at Centre for Addictions and Mental Health (CAMH) and supervised year at Surrey Place.
 Area of expertise and interest include cognitive-behaviour therapy assessment for the Developmental Services Ontario (DSO) for adults with disabilities and conducts assessments as part of the “Connecting the dots Toronto Homelessness Initiative”.

 Casey Fulford, Ph.D, C. Psych

 Dr. Fulford’s academic career began at Queen’s University, followed by her doctorate studies at the University of Ottawa.
-She completed her psychology internship at the CPA accredited Centre for Addiction and Mental Health.
+She completed her psychology residency at the CPA accredited Centre for Addiction and Mental Health.
 Areas of interest are child, adolescent, and adult clinical psychology, with and emphasis in the area of developmental disabilities.
 Dr. Fulford provides intellectual and diagnostic assessments and psy chotherapy.
 Her clinical practice has focused on cognitive behavioural therapy and mindfulness-based psychotherapies.

 Shashi Goyal, Ph.D, C. Psych

 Dr. Goyal’s academic education in Clinical Psychology from Delhi University in India.
 She completed her post-doctoral fellowship in the psychiatric departments at All India Institute of Medical Science and Lady Harding Hospital, Delhi.
 Area of expertise and interest in working with adults with developmental and intellectual disabilities and their families.
 With a specific interest in group therapy/intervention in mindfulness and providing psychological services via videoconferencing.
-Dr. Goyal has worked at Surrey Place since 2000 and provides supervision for students, interns and post-doctoral level College applicants.
+Dr. Goyal has worked at Surrey Place since 2000 and provides supervision for students, residents and post-doctoral level College applicants.

 Nozomi Minowa, Psy.
 D, C. Psych